c-blake/nio/FAQ.md

    Similar comments probably apply to other efforts like Apache Parquet&Arrow.

    As far as I can tell, NIO is alone in striving for a flexible column/vector
-   |matix|tensor "store" that strives to just solve **just one simple problem**
+   |matix|tensor "store" that strives to just solve **just one simple problem**:
-   - not parsing & reparsing - and understands that filesystems are already hierarchical (and some even support random access to compressed data, but streaming row-at-a-time perf is usually better).
+   not parsing & reparsing and understands filesystems are already hierarchical (and some even support random access to compressed data, but streaming row-at-a-time perf is usually better).
 All that said, the NIO solution is *so* simple that it seems not improbable *someone* else has devised a close analogue.

 10) Ok..Why not a full object graph?